binafy/laravel-user-monitoring/README.md

     'guard' => 'web',

     /*
-     * If you are using uuid or ulid you can change it for type of foreign_key.
+     * If you are using uuid or ulid you can change it for the type of foreign_key.
      *
-     * When you are using ulid or uuid, you need to add related trait into the models.
+     * When you are using ulid or uuid, you need to add related traits into the models.
      */
     'foreign_key_type' => 'id', // uuid, ulid, id
 ],
 ```

-- `model`: If your user model is exists in another place, you can change it to correct namespace.
+- `model`: If your user model exists in another place, you can change it to the correct namespace.
 - `foreign_key`: You can set the user foreign_key name, like `customer_id`.
 - `table`: You can write your users table name if is not `users.
-- `guard`: The correct guard that using for user.
+- `guard`: The correct guard that using for the user.

 <a name="foreign-key-type-uuid-ulid-id"></a>
 ### Foreign Key Type (UUID, ULID, ID)